-Yes, we are making “kits”.
-Kindly read this section before sending us any questions.
+Yes, we are making “kits”, although perhaps “parts” is more accurate.
+Kindly browse this page before sending us questions.
 Reading the FAQ page, and browsing the rest of this website would be extremely useful too.

-There’s only one of the Team Rocket team answering daily questions – ME!
-So, don’t overload me please.
-Those of you who’ve been through the building process will understand this request.
-If you’re new, please say so in your email, after you’ve read the website, and maybe looked around at other Rocket websites… which are easily found with Google, or on our Links page.
+If you’re new, please say so in your email, after you’ve browsed the website, and maybe looked around at other Rocket websites… which are easily found with Google, or on our Links page.
+We’ll make sure that you get your questions answered and it helps us to know a bit about you before we do.

-So, yes, we have kits, but we’re set up differently than other kit companies.
+So, yes, we have “kits”, but we’re set up differently than other kit companies.
 We’re offering you the choice of customizing your build, and using parts from other sources.
 This means that YOU have to put some thought into what you want.
-Don’t worry.
-We’ll answer questions, or find answers for you, but please do your part and think, read, and research what’s out there.
+We’ll do our best to answer questions, or find answers for you, but please do your part and think, read, and research what’s out there.
 Thanks!

 Here are the common questions: